 One of the most impressive achievements by the Dutch has been the reduction of their coastline by 700 km.
-During the 1950’s, a series of projects in the southwest Netherlands under the name of Delta Works was started with the objective of blocking the entrance of the North Sea into the land.
+During the 1950s, a series of projects in the southwest Netherlands called the Delta Works was started with the objective of blocking the entrance of the North Sea into the land.
 The structure consists of six dams and four storm surge barriers, which makes it the Netherlands largest flood defence.
 The American Society of Civil Engineers recognized the Delta Works as one of the Seven Wonders of the Modern World.

-A continuation of the Delta Works project was the most recently built Maeslantkering, a storm surge barrier that protects the City of Rotterdam from floods.
+A continuation of the Delta Works project was the more recently built Maeslantkering, a storm surge barrier that protects the City of Rotterdam from floods.
 Completed in 1997, the Maeslantkering consists of two 6,800 tons gates that close under the autonomous command of a set of computers that monitor the sea levels on an hourly basis.
-These computers are not connected to the internet, making them invulnerable to cyber attacks.
-At the construction cost of €450 million, the Maeslantkering protects Rotterdam’s 994,000 inhabitants.
+These computers are not connected to the internet, making them invulnerable to cyber-attacks.
+With a construction cost of €450 million, the Maeslantkering protects Rotterdam’s 994,000 inhabitants.

 The Netherlands approach to mitigating the effects of the new climate is also shaping the urban landscape.
 Take for instance Watersquares, these are public spaces that serve as water vessels during heavy rainfalls, preventing the flooding of the nearby streets, while serving as gathering spots for the community during dry seasons.
 Since 2013, inhabitants of Rotterdam have been able to recreate in the first ever-built Watersquare of Benthemplein, which can withhold approximately a maximum of 1.7 million litres of water when needed.